Ataa55/Azure_earthqu_api_DE_project/README.md

 ## Automation

 The entire pipeline is automated using triggers in Azure Data Factory.
 These triggers ensure that the data extraction, ingestion, and processing steps are executed at scheduled intervals, providing a seamless and efficient workflow.
----

-This documentation provides an overview of the project's data extraction, ingestion, processing, and analytics workflow.
-It also outlines the approach for handling pipeline failures to ensure data integrity.